ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ### General

 #### Subdivision "Subsurf" Modifier
 Allows for the averaging of faces to generate more smooth surfaces.
-Increasing the Render value in
+Increasing the Render value in Catm